 Background: Font color:

 Unless you're a seer—and Hogwarts' own Divination professor can't predict dinner even when there's a menu involved—at some point our lives, we stop and ponder, how did I get here?

 How did I become a Hogwarts name, despised and adored?
 How have I lasted so far with mere printing presses on my side?
 How have I managed to avoid the minefield of bad decisions known as adolescence until now when it matters most?
 How did that all lead here, me beneath Albus, our roles reversed, him as the aggressor?

-And there are still people who wonder why I hate rhetorical questions.
+And there are people who wonder why I hate rhetorical questions.

-I feel the heat radiating from his body, and I bite the inside of my lip until I can almost taste blood.
-Remember where you are, I tell myself.
+Heat pulses from his body, and I bite the inside of my lip until I can almost taste blood.
+Remember where you are.
 A passage in the middle of school, corralled into a corner by literal desperation.
-This has to be the most unattractive setting ever, next to a broom closet.
+This has to be the most unattractive setting ever, next to a broom cupboard.

 "You should give me a little breathing room," I mutter when I'm certain that I can open my mouth without embarrassing myself.

-.
-He can feel it my heart beating out of my chest into his and like a guillotine, his smile hangs above me.
+But he knows.
+He can feel it—my heart beating out of my chest into his—and like a guillotine, his smile hangs above me.
 "I'm not the one holding on."

 Albus drags his thumb across edge of his mouth, pinching above his chin thoughtfully.
 "So what do you say, Fitzgerald?"